simplexityware/actus-core/README.md

 Contributions to the actus library can generally be made through pull requests on GitHub.
 Therefore, the first thing you should do is to get a GitHub account if you don't have it already.
-Then, clone the repository to which you want to contribute, check out your clone to your machine, start coding, push your changes to your clone and submit a pull request to our repository.
+Then, clone the repository to which you want to contribute using the "Fork" button in the upper right corner of our GitHub repository page.
+Finally, check out your clone to your machine, start coding, push your changes to your clone and submit a pull request to our repository.

 Once you submitted a pull request the ACTUS core-team will have a look at your code and will decide whether we can accept right away, require